| Title: | Modern Text Mining Framework for R |

 For usage details see Methods, Arguments and Examples sections.

-iterates once over data and learns collocations.
-Invisibly returns collocation_stat
+$partial_fit(it, ...)iterates once over data and learns collocations.
+Invisibly returns collocation_stat.

 Workhorse for $fit()